Toutouwai/RestrictRepeaterMatrix/README.md

 # Restrict Repeater Matrix

-A module for ProcessWire CMS/CMF.
+**Note: not compatible with Repeater Matrix >= v7.
+If the features of this module are important to you then please submit requests to Ryan that the features be built into Repeater Matrix.**

 Allows restrictions and limits to be placed on Repeater Matrix fields.
 Requires ProcessWire >= v3.0.0 and FieldtypeRepeaterMatrix >= v0.0.5.

 For any matrix type in a Repeater Matrix field you have the option to: